14 July 2017

 The Ministry of Manpower (MOM) is the entity responsible in the field of labour and employment.
 Legislation covering employment practices and labour relations can be found on the MOM website.
 The key points on staff recruitment in Singapore that Hong Kong companies should be aware of include the following:

-• Both the employer and employee make monthly contributions to the Central Provident Fund (CPF), a mandatory social security scheme in Singapore.
-Employer’s contribution range between 7.5% and 17% and employees contributions range from 5% to 20%.
+- Both the employer and employee make monthly contributions to the Central Provident Fund (CPF), a mandatory social security scheme in Singapore.
+Employers' contributions range between 7.5% and 17% and employees contributions range from 5% to 20%.
 The specific rate is dependent on age, with higher contributions required for younger workers.
 Further details on the CPF can be found on the CPF Website.

-• There are restrictions on the employment of foreign workers, all of whom require a work visa before commencing work.
-Employees are required to pay a foreign worker levy, commonly known as “levy”, which is adopted by Singapore as a pricing mechanism to regulate the number of foreign workers.
+- There are restrictions on the employment of foreign workers, all of whom require a work visa before commencing work.
+Employers are required to pay a foreign worker levy, commonly known as “levy”, which is adopted by Singapore as a pricing mechanism to regulate the number of foreign workers.
 Monthly levy rates vary between SG$300 (US$216) to SG$950 (US$685) per worker and are dependent on:

 - Regulatory Environment